-I spotted this table at a thrift store that I rarely get to and under a pile of old magazines.
+Does anyone else just wander through thrift stores?
+I spotted this table under a pile of old magazines and almost walked by without a second glance.
 I loved the legs and the simple carving detail so I figured it was a great candidate for a makeover.
 And then when I brought the tag to the counter, that particular day they were having an additional 40% off.
 Score!

 Before the very important cleaning and sanding steps.